IntellectualChar/roco222/journal.md

 #### Making a git repository

-Started by typing git init to create a repository in the files.
+Started by going into the roco22 folder created by using cd roco222, then typing git init to create a repository in the files.
 Then:
 $ git config user.name "Firstname Surname"
 $ git config user.email "<email>"